 Carmen is an active member of the community.
-Coaching volleyball and serving as a volunteer NAMI Teen Connection counselor are two of her most recent involvements.
-She is also QPR certified and understands the seriousness mental health can have on one’s overall wellbeing.
+Carmen volunteers as a QPR trainer for NAMI of Washington County, due to her passion and understanding of the seriousness that mental health can have on one’s overall wellbeing.

 As a member of the Hartford Counseling team, Carmen is well-equipped to effectively her clients explore possibilities pertaining to personal, family, educational, mental health, and career decisions.
 Her main goal is to help her clients create meaningful patterns within the environment in which they live, work, and play.
 Carmen’s natural demeanor of openness and empathy help her clients gain a sense of security and empowerment, so she can purposefully assist the clients with whom she works.